Appointments, Answers, and the Weight of Numbers

 I decided to switch my primary care doctor to hers.
 The last time I went with her, I liked the way this doctor operated.
 He spoke clearly, directly, and didn't sugarcoat things.
 That kind of honesty matters to me, especially when it comes to health.

-Eve was there to go over test results.
-The doctor explained that some of her levels were still elevated and that additional blood work would be needed to rule out other causes.
-Because she also tested positive for a new strain of the flue, the plan was to wait until she recovered before running more tests.
+Eve was there to go over some health results.
+The doctor explained that more follow-up would be needed, but the plan was to wait until she was feeling better before moving forward.
 She was told to rest.

-She also took a pregnancy test, which came back negative.
-That landed differently for both of us.
-For her, it was reassurance.
-For me, it stirred something quieter and heavier.
+There was also another result that brought relief for her, but stirred something quieter and heavier in me.
 I still want another child someday—one I can raise alongside the mother, present and together.
 I see that possibility in Eve, even if the timing isn't right now.

 My Turn in the Chair